markjprice/cs12dotnet8/docs/errata/improvements.md

 private static void Harry_Shout(object? sender, EventArgs e)
 ```

 In the next edition, I will add more explanation to say that you can have as many methods as you like, named whatever you like, as long as the method signature matches the delegate signature.
 This means you could have 50 `Person` instances, each with their own method, or have one method that they all share.
 The methods can be declared at any level that makes sense for the scenario and matches the access levels set (like `protected`, `private`, `public` and so on).
-One of the key benefits of events is loose binding between components so maximum flexibility is desired.
+One of the key benefits of delegates and events is loose binding between components so maximum flexibility is desired.

 In Windows desktop development, imagine that you have three buttons, `AddButton`, `SaveButton`, and `DeleteButton`.
 Each button has very different functionality.
 You would create three methods to handle their `Click` events, named: `AddButton_Click`, `SaveButton_Click`, and `DeleteButton_Click`.
 Each would have different implementation code.